ImageMagick v6 Examples --

 -size 30x30 tile:pattern:gray95

-IM can also use a image that is published on the 'world wide web' by specifying that images URL.
-You can of course also modify that image before finally saving the result to disk.
+IM can also download an image that is published on the 'world wide web' by specifying that images URL.
+This basically provides a 'http:' image coder, which is why it works.

 -resize 100x100 castle_logo.png